asyml/forte/README.md

 Each processor, such as our `NLTKPOSTagger`, interfaces directly with `DataPack`s and do not need to worry about the other part of the pipeline, making the engineering process more modular.
+In this example pipeline, `SpacyProcessor` creates the `Sentence` and `Token`, and then we implemented the `NLTKPOSTagger` to add Part-of-Speech tags to the tokens.

 To learn more about the details, check out of [documentation](https://asyml-forte.readthedocs.io/)!
 The classes used in this guide can also be found in this repository or